 Testosterone Supplementation May Reduce Heart Attack and Stroke Risk among At-Risk Patients

-The latest research with regard to Testosterone and Cardiovascular Health was recently released by the Intermountain Medical Center Heart Institute of Utah.
-This study followed older men for a number of years in order to assess how Testosterone Levels and Testosterone Therapy affected the health and mortality of the patients.
+The latest research concerning Testosterone and Cardiovascular Health was recently released by the Intermountain Medical Center Heart Institute of Utah.
+This study followed older men for many years to assess how Testosterone Levels and Testosterone Therapy affected the health and mortality of the patients.
 What medical scientists discovered was that men with coronary artery disease experienced improved outcomes when provided Bio-Identical Low-T Treatment along with current standard treatment.
 They experienced a lower incidence of heart attack, stroke, and premature death than patients that did not receive Testosterone Replacement.

 Testosterone Appears to be Safe for the Heart when Used for Clinically Diagnosed Low-T

-Dr. Brent Muhlstein, one of the heads of heart research at the Institute, claims that the research provides significant evidence that men with Low-T are not adversely affected by Testosterone Therapy in regard to stroke and heart attack.
-It was hypothesized that men at elevated risk for these cardiovascular events may be more sensitive to an increase in Testosterone Levels, but this does not appear to be the case.
+Dr. Brent Muhlstein, one of the heads of heart research at the Institute, claims that the analysis provides significant evidence that men with Low-T are not adversely affected by Testosterone Therapy regarding stroke and heart attack.
+It was hypothesized that men at elevated risk for these cardiovascular events might be more sensitive to an increase in Testosterone Levels, but this does not appear to be the case.

 Testosterone Improved Short-Term and Long-Term Cardiovascular Outcomes Among Patients